newrelic/traces-backend-newrelic/README.md

 ## Quick start

-Add the Ruby agent to your project's Gemfile.
+Add the gem to your project's Gemfile.
+This will also install `newrelic_rpm`, the New Relic Ruby agent.

 ```ruby
 gem 'traces-backend-newrelic'